-NAME ID# 900- DOB TB clearance is valid for 1 year AND cannot expire before the end of the semester.
-Option 1: QFT is the preferred method and can be done in place of the 2-step TB skin test QuantiFERON Blood Test Date: Result Hx of positive TB skin test: yes no Lab for n is also required.
-Option 2: TB Mantoux: A 2-Step TB skin test (two skin to ests) must be completed with in 21 days (there must be at least 7 days between en Steps 1 and 2).
-Test #1 Date & Time Administered: Date & Time Re ad: Neg Posmm Indmr n Test #2 Date & Time Administered: Date & Time Re ead: Neg Posmm Indmm n If your TB skin test is positive: - A licensed professional needs to complete a Systems Revie A QuantiFERON-TB lab test needs to be ordered and you n nay be referred for a chest X-ro ay.
-If the QuantiFERON-TB test is negative, and your sys tems review is normal, you will he cleared to narticinate in the program. ono review io normai, you will no ordina to participate in If the QuantiFERON-TB is positive, a chest X-ray is re guired and you will be referred for possible treatment and further testing before clearance. quilou dira jou uni so roioriou To possible dedution and If you have a history of a positive TB skin test without a QuantiFERON-TB lab test: A Systems Review and QuantiFERON-TB lab test within the last year is required.
-It must r not expire before end of semester.
-If you have a history of a positive TB skin test with a negative QuantiFERON blood test: Provide results of a QuantiFERON-TB blood test done within the last year.
-It must not expire before end of semester.
-If you have a history of a positive TB skin test, a positive QuantiFERON blood test and/or treatment for TB disease. or latent TR infection Complete an annual Systems Review and provide a copy of the positive result along with any Health care provider SIGNATURE : follow-up clinical notes regarding evaluation and Health care provider NAME & ADDRESS STAMP treatment.
-1 Ver 4/8/2021 tamp here) VET 1/0/2021 FORM IS INVALID WIT THOUT OFFICE STAMP
+ID# 900- DOB TB Clearance is valid for 1 year AND cannot expire before the end of the semester.
+Option 1 - QuantiFERON Blood Test (preferred method): Test Date: Result: Hx of positive TB skin test:yes no Lab form is also required.
+Option 2- TB Mantoux: A 2-Step TB skin test (two be at least 7 days between Steps 1 and 2). o skin tests) must be completed within 21 days (there must 1.
+Test #1 Date & Time Administered: Date & Time Read: Neg Posmm In ıdmm 2.
+Test #2 Date & Time Administered: Date & Time Read: Neg Posmm In 1dmm If your TB skin test is positive: A licensed professional needs to complete a Systems I Review form (in this packet).
+A QuantiFERON-TB lab test needs to be ordered and y you may be referred for a chest X-ray.
+If the QuantiFERON-TB test is negative, and yo the program. our Systems Review is normal, you will be cleared to participate in If the QuantiFERON-TB is positive, a chest X-ra further testing before clearance. ay is required, and you will be referred for possible treatment and If you have a history of a positive TB skin test withou QuantiFERON-TB lab test: A Systems Review and QuantiFERON-TB lab test within Health care provider PRINTED NAME : is required.
+It must not expire before end of semester III Health care provider SIGNATURE: If you have a history of a positive TB skin test with a QuantiFERON blood test: negative Health care provider NAME & ADDRESS STAMP Provide results of a QuantiFERON-TB blood test done last year.
+It must not expire before end of semester. within the If you have a history of a positive TB skin test, a posit QuantiFERON blood test and/or treatment for TB dis latent TB infection: Complete an annual Systems Review and provide a co positive result along with any follow-up clinical notes evaluation and treatment.
+Ver.
+3/14/22